writethedocs/www/docs/conf/portland/2024/news/announcing-writing-day-projects.rst

 No matter when you sign up, you are welcome here.

-With excitement, delightment, and enthusiam,
+With excitement, delightment, and enthusiasm,

 Rose Williams
 Writing Day Coordinator